 Not sure if you are a Freshman or having trouble understanding your class standing?
 Review our guide.

 Life doesn’t stop when you step on campus.
 You might get sick.
 You might find yourself stressed and in need of someone to talk to.
-We have a Counseling Center on campus and our partnership with Franciscan Healthcare ensures you have access to a doctor any time of day.
+We have a Counseling Center on campus and our partnership with Virginia Mason Franciscan Health ensures you have access to a doctor any time of day.

 There may also come a time when you need a little more.
 The Pantry provides students with free food and our Office of Student Advocacy & Support can work with you to create a long term solution to whatever difficulty you’re experiencing.